jarv1n/Python_projects/README.md

 # Python_projects
-small projects for a beginner programmer
+Here are some small projects for a beginner programmer